 Incoming Ohio ACTE Officers

-The following career-tech educators will join the Ohio ACTE officer team in September of 2018.
+The following career-tech educators will join the Ohio ACTE officer team in September of 2020.
 They will join current officers.

 Office of President- Elect, for a one year term beginning Sept.
-1, 2018 followed by a one year term as Ohio ACTE President and one year as Past President:
+1, 2020 followed by a one year term as Ohio ACTE President and one year as Past President:

-Jamey Palma - Massillon City Schools CTPD, Director of Career Technical Education
+Jamey Palma, Massillon City Schools CTPD, Director of Career Technical Education

-His education includes a B.A. from Grove City College (PA), Teacher certification from Mount Union, MEd and Principals Licensure from Ashland University, and he is currently working on his Superintendents Licensure at Ashland University.
+His education includes a B.A. from Grove City College (PA), Teacher certification from Mount Union, MEd and Principals Licensure from Ashland University, and is currently working on his Superintendents Licensure at Ashland University.